NetMQ/NetMQ.ReactiveExtensions/README.md

 Effortlessly send messages anywhere on the network using Reactive Extensions (RX).
 Uses NetMQ as the transport layer.

 Fast!
-Runs at >120,000 messages per second on localhost.
+Runs at >120,000 messages per second on localhost (by comparison, Tibco runs at 100,000 on the same machine).

 ## Sample Code